Tendon Pain Clinic

 Subsequently, Gruff joined London Scottish Rugby club as the Head of Medical Services for a two-season period before joining England National Rugby Sevens as Head Physiotherapist in 2016.
 During this period, Gruff worked at numerous tournaments across the globe on the World Sevens Series and was a part of the Commonwealth Games bronze medal winning team on the Gold Coast in 2018.
 After a successful period at the RFU, Gruff re-joined the Heath & Sports Physiotherapy team in July 2018, alongside his primary role as Senior Team Physiotherapist at the Cardiff Blues.

-Consultant Sports Physician
+Specialist Sports Physician